Skip to content

 Q: How do I set up routing?

-A: Use Router and Route components.
+A: Use Routes and Route components.

 tsx

-import { Router, Route } from 'flexium/router'
+import { Routes, Route } from 'flexium/router'

 function App() {